45mins Physiotherapy Initial 01/02/18

 I could see that swelling was present and that the toe was externally deviated (Mild bunion).
 I found as well a great deal of tension on all lower leg muscles, especially on the 1st toe flexors on the right, making it slightly stiffer than on the other foot.
 Pain was noted when running and on direct touch on the insertion of the Flexor Hallicus Brevis.”

-Diagnosis by Raul: Tendinitis of the Plantar Flexors of the 1st toe on the right foot.
+Diagnosis: Tendinitis of the Plantar Flexors of the 1st toe on the right foot.

 Treatment: Massage to the calve muscles